ursuscamp/ursuscamp.github.io/drafts/credit-ecash-and-check-template-verify.md

 _A: They can make money on transaction fees, but also on interest charged to users who do not wish to immediately pay the difference at the beginning of a new epoch._

 __Q: Since my Bitcoin is locked into a multisig, how much extra liquidity is required for the LSP to hold for making payments?__<br>
 _A: Probably a significant percentage of locked Bitcoin.
-(Author: I haven't done the math, but personally I would not be surprised if it was more than 100% of the locked Bitcoin, just because of the liquidity difficulties associated with Lightning channel management)._
+You can probably expect people to use about 50% of their balance on average.
+Some will spend rarely, others will spend the whole balance._

 __Q: What about cases where you receive more than you spend?__<br>
 _A: Because of the private nature of ecash, the mint does not know which accounts are in a state of having a balance greather than their locked collateral, which means there is no incentive to rug the users in that regard.
 (Author: nevertheless, some more paranoid users will no doubt wish to move excessive funds to a different account or different LSP via the Lightning Network.)_